Kevin Kyle: Rangers

 Kyle was initially invited back to train with Hearts during the 2012–13 pre-season however this fell through following the departure of manager Paulo Sérgio.
-He began training with Dunfermline and featured for them as a trialist during their pre-season friendlies.
-He then joined St Johnstone on trial.
-After revealing he would be open to a move to Rangers, Kyle accepted an invite to take part in one of their training sessions.
-On 7 August 2012, Kyle signed a one-year contract with Rangers.
-Kyle made his Rangers debut on the same day as signing as a substitute at home to East Fife in the League Cup first round.
-On 16 March 2013, Kyle left the club by mutual consent.
+He began training with Dunfermline Athletic and featured for them as a trialist during their pre-season friendlies.
+Kyle then joined St Johnstone on trial.
+After revealing he would be open to a move to Third Division side Rangers, Kyle accepted an invite to take part in one of their training sessions.
+On 7 August 2012, he signed a one-year contract with Rangers.